AIVolcanoLab/orange3-volcanoes/docs/source/introduction.rst

 for the specific needs of petrologists and volcanologists.
 These widgets facilitate geochemical data workflows, enabling tasks such as:

-- Importing and preparing petrological datasets
+- Importing and preparing petrological datasets;
-- Conducting compositional data analysis (CoDA)
+- Conducting compositional data analysis (CoDA);
-- Cleaning and filtering geochemical analyses of glass and volcanic minerals
+- Cleaning and filtering geochemical analyses of glass and volcanic minerals;
-- Testing mineral-liquid equilibrium
+- Testing mineral-liquid equilibrium;
-- Performing thermobarometric calculations, both classical and machine learning-based.
+- Performing thermobarometric calculations, both classical and machine learning-based;
+- Overall, enabling data-driven investigations on petrologic and geochemical data.

 The list of Orange-Volcanoes Add-ons is displayed in **Figure 1**.